 ABOUT COS COB

-The area is calmer, more village-like, and lacks the mansions, famous people, and personal riches of larger Greenwich.
+Cos Cob is one of Greenwich's 15 neighborhoods, situated along the town's eastern edge.
+The Greenwich Historical Society has done extensive research into its origin, but the name's meaning remains a mystery.
+Unlike larger Greenwich, Cos Cob has a more village-like feel with less grandeur, famous residents, and wealth.
 In the 1930's and 1950's, it was hit by two major floods and many devastating fires, but its communal spirit resurfaced when the town's library budget was reduced and it faced closure.

 Conveniently located in downtown Greenwich, Cos Cob desired its own library and spent 15 years collecting $1.3 million in modest sums to buy land on Sinoway Road and construct a 5,000-square-foot facility.
 It debuted in 1999 and has 631 bricks with donor names on them.